EXCLUSIVE-Chinese apps could face subpoenas or bans under Biden order -sources

 Some of the apps named by Trump have serious data protection issues, while it's unclear why others pose a heightened risk to national security, according to another person familiar with the matter.

-The order will apply to business apps, including those used in banking and telecommunications, as well as consumer, the first source said.
+The order will apply to business apps, including those used in banking and telecommunications, as well as consumer apps, the first source said.

-Meanwhile apps linked to other adversaries like Iran or Venezuela are already blocked under broader sanctions.
+Apps linked to other adversaries such as Iran or Venezuela are already blocked under broader sanctions.

 ((karen.freifeld@thomsonreuters.com; +1(646) 223-6921;))